L-lopez6/A.little.something/README.md

 sleepy eyes
 tired body

-This poem is about looking messy and feeling tired.
+*This poem is about looking messy and feeling tired.*

+### Safe and Happy
+With them,
+everything feels okay
+my friends are always there
+and they know
+the buttons to push to make me laugh
+and the words to say to make me feel okay
+I hope they never leave my side

+*My friends are very important people to me, they have helped me get through tough times and I am very grateful for them.*